alexjercan/cool-compiler/README.md

 The standard library of the COOL language is split into modules which can be loaded at the compile phase by using the `--module` flag.
 The available modules
 are:
-- `prelude` - which is included by default in all programs and contains the base classes described in the COOL manual.
+- `allocator` - the default memory allocator implemented in the original COOL compiler.
 - `data` - which is included by default in all programs and  contains data structures like `List`, `Array`, etc.
-- `allocator` - the default memory allocator implemented in the original COOL compiler.
 - `mallocator` - a memory allocator implemented using the `malloc` and `free` functions. (needs to be linked with the `libc` library)
+- `net` - networking client and server implementations.
+- `prelude` - the prelude of the language, which should be included in all programs.
+- `random` - a random number generator.
 - `raylib` - which contains bindings to the raylib library. (needs to be linked with the `raylib`, `lm` and `libc` libraries, it also only works with `mallocator` as the memory allocator)
+- `threading` - a threading library that uses pthreads. (needs to be linked with the `pthread` library)

 ## Requirements